Wang-Bioinformatics-Lab/Baselines_For_Benchmark/README.md

-## Wang Bioinformatics Lab Data Science Template
+## Wang Bioinformatics Lab Deep Learning Template

 Here we are able to launch a notebook inside of docker with all the dependencies you would want.